Alethio36/mediastack/README.md

 * [docs/migration-existing.md](docs/migration-existing.md) — adopt an existing deployment
 * [docs/disaster-recovery.md](docs/disaster-recovery.md) — full rebuild from a restore point
 * [docs/roadmap.md](docs/roadmap.md) — project goals, forward direction, and services evaluated but deferred
+* [docs/frontdoor.md](docs/frontdoor.md) — the OliveTin web panel: what it is, enabling it, the buttons
+* [docs/frontdoor-safety.md](docs/frontdoor-safety.md) — the front door's safety model and what is (and isn't) exposable

 ## License